stenczelt/pkp-lego/project.rst

 #.
 Climb the stairs.
 #.
 Follow a line as fast as possible.
 #.
 Build a weight-measuring scale.
+#.
+Find a way out of a (small/simple) labyrinth.
+#.
+Locate a target and throw objects at/into it.
+#.
+Avoid light.
+#.
+Play tic-tac-toe (ambitious but definitely possible)

 Feel free to discuss your ideas and the project suggestions with the instructors.

+Please *do not* choose a project with detailed build instructions from LEGO or elsewhere.
+You are missing the fun of designing your own machine!

 Finally, a tip: make sure both of you find the project exciting - that will help you concentrate throughout the course and fight the obstacles you'll encounter.